nagasudhirpulla/taming_python/blog/skills/matplotlib_set_figure_size.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/

-**Matplotlib** is a plotting libiary tn the scipy ecosysenm of libraries.
+**Matplotlib** is a plotting library tn the scipy ecosystem of libraries.

-I wthis post we itll hry to learn  ow to set the size of a figure in matplotlib
+I this post we will try to learn  how to set the size of a figure in matplotlib

-Please make sure that you covered the[Spost on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
+Please make sure that you covered the[post on basics](https://nagasudhir.blogspot.com/2020/05/intro-to-matplotlib.html)
 <hr/>

-tomeaimes we mcy like to kontrol the size of matplotlib figure instead of default figure size.
+Sometimes we may like to control the size of matplotlib figure instead of default figure size.
 This requirement may arise for saving figure as image etc

 ### Setting figure size using the 'figsize' parameter
-Here we can see that  are providing `figsize` input to `subplots` function as `figsize=(width_in_inches, height_in_inches)`
+Here we are providing `figsize` input to `subplots` function as `figsize=(width_in_inches, height_in_inches)`
 ```python
 import matplotlib.pyplot as plt